 Using a paintbrush, basecoat the book with Dark Chocolate acrylic paint.
 Paint the book spine with Charcoal Grey acrylic paint.
 Let dry, and apply a second coat, if necessary.
 I like the rough uneven look that only one coat of paint creates.
 No need for additional distressing.

-Download and print the Book of Spells patterns below ⇓ Cut out patterns with scissors, trace them onto brown craft foam, and then cut them out with scissors.
+Download and print the Book of Spells patterns at the bottom of this post ⇓ Cut out patterns with scissors, trace them onto brown craft foam, and then cut them out with scissors.
 Attach the upper and lower eyelids to the realistic blue wiggle eye with a glue gun and glue sticks.
 Basecoat the bracket, and all three snakes with Slate Grey acrylic paint.
 Paint roughly, so that the brown foam shows through.
 Set aside to dry.
 Grey foam was not available, so use what you have on hand and paint the individual pieces.

 Carefully dry fit the painted craft foam pieces onto the book.
 Using the photo as a guide, draw the stitched lines onto the book with a pencil.
 Remove the craft foam pieces and fill in the stitches with Slick Black dimensional fabric paint.
 Add dots around the book bracket, and eyes on the snakes with the Slick Black dimensional fabric paint.
 Set aside to allow the paint to dry.